kranthi-sama/hello-world/README.md

 # hello-world
 My first repository on GitHub
-This would my forst test project for me to learn about github.
+This would my first test project for me to learn about github.

 hope it goes well .